$300 million Puerto Rico power deal now under government review

+In a letter to the Inspector General of the Department of Homeland Security, Puerto Rico Governor Ricardo Rossello requested that the government oversight agency complete its review of the Whitefish contract by October 30.

+Since the company announced the deal last week it has been swept up in controversy.

-Whitefish Energy, the small Montana utility that won a $300 million contract to help restore power in Puerto Rico, issued an apology to San Juan Mayor Carmen Yulin Cruz after criticizing her on Twitter and threatening to pull workers from the city she represents.
+On Wednesday, a public feud erupted between Whitefish and San Juan Mayor Carmen Yulin Cruz on Twitter.
+Whitefish later issued an apology to Yulin Cruz after criticizing her and threatening to pull workers from the city she represents.

-The apology came several hours after a public feud erupted between Whitefish and Yulin Cruz on the social media platform.

-In an earlier interview with Yahoo News, the mayor had called the multimillion dollar contract awarded to Whitefish by the Puerto Rico Electric Power Authority "alarming."
-She also pressed for the state-owned utility, known as PREPA, to cancel the contract immediately.
+In an earlier interview with Yahoo News, the mayor had called the multimillion dollar contract awarded to Whitefish "alarming" and pressed for the contract to be canceled immediately.

 "The contract should be voided right away and a proper process which is clear, transparent, legal, moral and ethical should take place," Yulin Cruz said of the two-year old electrical utility in the interview Tuesday.